-- Can be integrated with offline silent bidding when info sheets are printed out and distributed.
-Can be used alongside gavel bidding by providing a preview of items to be gaveled.
+Can be integrated with offline silent bidding when info sheets are printed out and distributed

-- Stores guest payment information, providing a quick, efficient checkout process
+Stores guest payment information, providing a quick and efficient checkout process

 2. ReadySetAuction: This auction program says that it is a “one-stop, cloud-based auction software solution for your silent, live, mobile, and online fundraiser auctions.”

 Excellent guest management, including tracking RSVPs, table assignments, meal choices, etc.

 Item tracking by donor and type, including services, in-kind gifts, consignments, sponsorships, and cash contributions

 Printed catalog and bid sheets that can be branded

 Online ticket and sponsorship sales, mobile bidding during the event, online bidding before and after an event